byterubpay/byterub-site/_posts/2019-12-16-technical-responsibilities-update.md

 ### Website and Download Server Access

-binaryFate will become the backup for control of the various core Monero domains, in addition to fluffypony.
+binaryFate will become the backup for control of the various core ByteRub domains, in addition to fluffypony.
 Domain changes are rare, and mostly consists of renewing the domains when necessary.

 binaryFate and luigi1111 will take over the primary administrative responsibilities for the DNS records and the CDN, with pigeons and fluffypony as backup.
 These changes are typically triggered when a new release happens.